Wog Wog Experiment

 bounces back

-Here in the Davies Lab, we study how climate change and forest fragmentation impact biodiversity.
-We work in the Wog Wog Fragmentation Experiment in southeastern Australia: a large-scale, long-term experiment, now in its 38th year.
-The experiment was established by CSIRO scientists in 1985.
-We continue to collaborate with CSIRO and others on our quest to understand how life rebounds from environmental disturbance.
-Our work is funded by the National Science Foundation.
+Here in the Davies Lab, we study the resilience of plants and animals to forest fires.
+We work in the Wog Wog Forest Fragments Experiment: a large-scale, long-term experiment, now in its 41st year.
+The experiment has 12 forest “islands”, or fragments, each with their populations of plant and animal species.
+Our quest is to understand how life rebounds from disturbance.
+Our work has previously been funded by the National Science Foundation.

-Since 1985, wog wog has helped us understand the impacts of Disturbance and landscape change
+Since 1985, wog wog has helped us understand the ecology of forest plants and animals

 McAllisterM_Slides_1_014.jpg